ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 I had great todo meetings, everyone was clear on deliverables, deadlines were being met and from "on high" everything appeared rosy.
 But little did I know, one direct report was having issues with a senior individual contributor and couldn't work with him any longer.
 One engineer was frustrated with her team lead and communication had ground to a stand still.
 One team member asked "can we meet" and handed in her letter of resignation that same day.

 In each of these cases all items on the "todo list" had a nice fat checkmark next to them.
 Jiras had been resolved and bugs had been fixed.
 New features were built in a timely manner and production was humming.
 Yet, in all situations, there was more to discuss than a list of objectives.
-By focusing solely on tasks, no-one was focused on what was making the person tick.
+By focusing solely on tasks, no-one (i.e. me) was focused on what was making the person tick.
 What was exciting?
 Motivating?
 Frustrating?

 There are different meetings for different people.
-However, for todos and tasks, find another meeting or way to communicate status - Kanban board, morning Slack messages, daily stand ups, etc.
+However, for todos and tasks, find another meeting or way to communicate status - Kanban board, morning Slack messages, daily stand ups, etc. By focusing purely on status updates, you will miss the most important status of all - the person themselves.

 In all fairness, one on one meetings are not a panacea, they are not a cure-all elixir that will solve all organizational ills.
 However, if done right and if conducted from a place of care and compassion, these meetings will help build a strong rapport - showing people how much they matter to the organization and how the organization values them, supports them and supports their growth as individuals and professionals.